Trần Thanh Vân (physicist): Biography

 Vân attended secondary school in Huế.
 In 1953, he left Vietnam for France.
 He studied mathematics and physics at University of Paris and earned his undergraduate degrees in 1957.
-In his PhD work, Vân, still at the University of Paris, turned his studies toward particle physics, focusing on the neutron as the natural partner of the proton in the structure of matter.
+For his PhD work, Vân, still at the University of Paris, turned his studies toward particle physics, focusing on the neutron as the natural partner of the proton in the structure of matter.
 He defended his thesis and obtained his doctoral degree in 1963.

 After his PhD, Vân joined the French National Centre for Scientific Research (CNRS), where he spent his whole career.
 In 1991, he was given the title Directeur de Recherches, the most senior research position in France.
 As of 2001 he is emeritus Directeur de Recherches.

 Vân's scientific work has focused on nucleon interactions at medium energy and the deuteron's relativistic wave function, the 2-body interactions at high energy, Regge poles and absorption models and the dual parton model.
 He has co-authored more than 300 scientific articles.

 Vân is a promoter of the International Year of Basic Sciences for Sustainable Development, which was proclaimed by the United Nations General Assembly in December 2021.